-The school ended just under the enrollment targets for the year (103.8 actual ADM compared to 105 budgeted) so state aids were budgeted accurately compared to actuals.
-The state's holdback remained at 10%, which helped the school's cash flow position.
-The school did not need to rely on a line of credit to meet cash flow needs during the year.
+The school ended the year under the enrollment targets (98.77 actual ADM compared to 105 budgeted) so General Education aids were budgeted higher then actuals.
+Special Education funding came in considerably less then we budgeted for but it's only a 5% difference to our bottom line so not a huge budget impact.
+The state's holdback remained at 10% and with the currently healthy cash balance, the school did not need to rely on a line of credit to meet cash flow needs during the year.